Nadib-Rana/GreenToLet/README.md

 10. **💬 Live Chat**: Real-time support for inquiries and issues.
 11. **📍 Location-Based Services**: Show nearby services like food delivery or housing.
 12. **💳 Integrated Payment Wallet**: Wallet system for meal and printing payments.
+13. ** Success Rate **: Admin can see how many student become facilated from this application.
+14. ** Buy & Sell **: Student can buy and sell their unused or used products.

 ### **Functional Requirements**

-1. **User Registration and Login**
+1. **User Registration and Login (Authentication)**
    - Students and staff must be able to create accounts, log in, and manage profiles.

 2. **Service Listings**
-   - Display listings for services like housing (ToLet), meals, printing, food delivery, and lost & found.
+   - Display listings for services like housing (ToLet), meals, printing and lost & found.

 3. **Search and Filters**
    - Users should be able to search and filter listings by category, location, price, rating, etc.